Blendify/blender-manual/blender_docs/manual/animation/markers.rst

 Click :kbd:`RMB` on the marker's triangle to select it.
 Use :kbd:`Shift-RMB` to (de)select multiple markers.

-In the Ipo Curve Editor, Action Editor, NLA Editor and Video Sequence Editor windows, you can also (de)select all markers with :kbd:`Ctrl-A`, and border-select them with :kbd:`Ctrl-B` (as usual, :kbd:`LMB` to select, :kbd:`RMB` to deselect).
+In the Ipo Curve Editor, Action Editor, NLA Editor, and Video Sequence Editor windows, you can also (de)select all markers with :kbd:`Ctrl-A`, and border-select them with :kbd:`Ctrl-B` (as usual, :kbd:`LMB` to select, :kbd:`RMB` to deselect).